TAPevents/tap-i18n/README.md

 succeed and fails otherwise.

 Notes:
-  * language\_tag has to be a supported language.
+  * language\_tag has to be a supported Language.
   * jQuery deferred docs: [jQuery Deferred](http://api.jquery.com/jQuery.Deferred/)

 **TAPi18n.getLanguage() (Client)**

-Returns the language tag of the client's translation language or null if tap-i18n is not enabled in the project level.
+Returns the tag of the client's current language or null if tap-i18n is not enabled in the project level.

 If inside a reactive computation, invalidate the computation the next time the